changesbyjames/pogly-oauth-proxy/README.md

 ### POGLY_MODULES

 Pogly modules are like different instances of the overlay that can be switched between.
-Each module can have it's own content & channel.
-There is no extra permissions to allow or restrict access to each module.
-If a twitch user has access, they have access to all modules.
+Each module can have its own content & channel.
+There are no extra permissions to allow or restrict access to each module -- if a Twitch user has access, they have access to all modules.
 These need to be the same as the modules in the Pogly server.

 ### TWITCH_CLIENT_ID & TWITCH_CLIENT_SECRET

-Go to the Twitch Developer Dashboard.
-Create a new application and add `http://localhost:3000/login/twitch/redirect` to the OAuth Redirect URLs.
+Create a [Twitch application](https://dev.twitch.tv/console/apps/create) and add `<host>/login/twitch/callback` to the OAuth Redirect URLs, with `<host>` replaced by the base URL that the proxy will be accessible at (`http://localhost:3000` for local development).

 Copy the generated Client ID and Client Secret and add them to the environment variables.